afgonullu/node2024/README.md

 This project is a robust Node.js API template using TypeScript, Express, and WebSocket.
 It's designed to provide a solid foundation for building scalable and maintainable backend applications.

+You can test out the existing demonstrative API and websocket either via Postman or the Swagger UI.

 ## Features

 - **TypeScript**: Full TypeScript support for enhanced developer experience and type safety.